-Mapping Drives with Pulse Secure on Windows
+Mapping Drives with Fortinet on Windows

 Setting up your Local Computer

-Connect to Pulse Secure
+Connect to Fortinet

 Mapping Network Drives